Loading

 Answer

-For those staying at Torel 1884 Suites & Apartments, here are several convenient ways to reach our wedding venue at Real, by Calçada Restaurant: The Metro: A quick 5-minute walk to the station, followed by a 5-minute ride on the Yellow Line, and another 5-minute walk to the restaurant.
-If you leave around 7:00 PM, you’ll have plenty of time to reach the venue by 7:30.
-Walking: If you prefer to walk the entire way, it’s about half a mile (15 minutes).
-Taxi or Ride-Sharing: Taxis and ride-sharing services like Uber are widely available.
-The drive takes about 10 minutes, depending on traffic.
+For those staying at Torel 1884 Suites & Apartments, here are a few easy ways to get to the wedding venue at Real by Calçada Restaurant: By Metro It’s a 5-minute walk to the station, a quick ride on the Yellow Line, and another short walk to the venue.
+If you leave around 7:00 PM, you’ll have plenty of time to arrive by 7:30.
+On Foot If you'd rather walk the whole way, it's about half a mile and takes roughly 15 minutes.
+By Taxi or Ride-Share Taxis and ride-sharing services like Uber are easy to find.
+The drive takes around 10 minutes, depending on traffic.

 Question